-In the majority of cases staff & others should avoid physical contact with young people.
-We do however recognise that there will be extenuating circumstances where a policy of non-contact is not practical.
-To ensure that any action carried out is not seen as inappropriate, or interpreted as sexual contact, all staff & others must consider the following aspects carefully:
+Staff and others should minimise physical contact with young people.
+We do however recognise that there will be extenuating circumstances where a policy of non-contact would not practical.
+To ensure that any action carried out is not seen as inappropriate, or interpreted as sexual contact, all staff and others must consider the following aspects carefully:

 - Their relationship with the group.

 - Their relationship with the individual.

 - The particular circumstances.

-- Nonverbal messages (e.g. body language) they are receiving in response to actions.
+- Non-verbal messages (e.g. body language) they are receiving in response to actions.

 - Whether there are other people present, particularly other staff, trustees orvolunteers.